sandepal-org/mq01-ops/README.md

 - the `mq01-ci` namespace is used to store specific Kubernetes resources to build, package, version and test `mq01`.
-- the `mq01-dev` namespace is used to store specific Kubernetes resources relating to a running MQ queue manager, `mq01`.
+- the `mq01-dev` namespace is used to store specific Kubernetes resources relating to a running queue manager, `mq01`.

 ---